 First recorded in 1966, this has become one of Antonio Carlos Jobim’s most famous songs (of which there are so many!).
 This heartbreakingly beautiful live version, recorded by Jobim in 1981, is one of our favorites.

-We are big fans of Nara Leão‘s and especially of her repertoire choices.
-Her debut album, “Nara,” contains a little musical treat at the end: a rendition of Moacir Santos’ Nanã (originally Coisa No. 5).
+We are big fans of Nara Leão‘s, and especially of her repertoire choices.
+Her debut album, “Nara,” ends with a little musical treat: a rendition of Moacir Santos’ Nanã (originally Coisa No. 5).
 This memorable tune, which is given a bolero-like treatment sans chordal instruments on “Nara,” has been recorded by everyone from Flora Purim to Sergio Mendes.
 But we love this simple horn arrangement with sultry vocalise.